genome-spy/genome-spy/docs/getting-started.md

 #### Load the spec from a file

-This template loads the spec from the `spec.json` file.
+This template loads the spec from a separate `spec.json` file.

 ```html
 <!DOCTYPE html>